VoronDesign/VoronUsers/printer_mods/nhchiu/V0.1_Movable_Pulley_Z/README.md

 1. Route the belt path as shown in the [mechanism figure](#mechanism).

-1. Slightly adjust the positions of each component so the bed holder is at the middle of the extrusion and the four marked segments of belt are as parallel to the Z rails as possible.
+1. Slightly adjust the position of each component so the bed holder is at the middle of the extrusion and the four marked segments of the belt are as parallel to the Z rails as possible.
    ![Belt Path](./Images/Belt_Path.png)

 1. Belt tensioning.